The guidelines were developed by Professor Saiedian in mid

 references, especially for introductory papers, should be

-drawn from the following journals:
+drawn from the following journals (see the course-specific

 - Communications of the ACM (general computing/IT)